Our Epic Vacation: Day 3

 We came upon a hill? a formation? a badland? that you could climb, and the girls were in heaven.
 Literally!
 Look how beautiful that sky is!
 It was also terribly hot, but they thoroughly enjoyed themselves.

 A bit later in the “hike” we came upon a rock with an amazing view of the park.
 Some ladies came by and offered to take our picture, and then I took theirs with seven different cameras.
 It turns out that they were all in a nursing program together in college 40 years ago and they still get together once a year and go somewhere cool.
 Isn’t that neat?
 Hey college friends reading this—let’s totally do that, okay?

-I guess it was windy, because I don’t have any other explanation for Chloe’s shirt.
-And yes, I still have a lot more pictures.
-We might be halfway through now.
+I guess it was windy because I don’t have any other explanation for my daughter’s shirt.
+We might be halfway through the photos now.

 More climbing, and then we perused the visitor’s center for a while.
 We got to watch the staff paleontologist work on some bones and get our stamps in our National Parks Passports and buy souvenirs and all that jazz.
 Then we were off for our next adventure.

 On our way out of the park we saw this bighorn sheep.
 Or is it a ram?
 An animal specialist I am not, but whatever it was, it was pretty cool and right next to my car window.